 - It is given as a shot into a muscle or vein.

-- A shot may be given into the spinal fluid.
+- This drug may be given as a shot into the spinal fluid.

 - Do not freeze.